Overview

 Changing channel parameters

-When clicking on any track of channel, the project explorer will navigate to that channel, allowing you to edit its properties.
+When clicking on any track of a channel, the project explorer will navigate to that channel, allowing you to edit its properties.

-On mobile, double tapping on a channel name will also pop open the project explorer from the right on the screen.
+On mobile, double-tapping on a channel name will also pop open the project explorer from the right on the screen.

 Mixer view